-The Mushroom Council uses "portabella" to refer to the large, dark-brown mushroom.
-Though members of the fungi kingdom, mushrooms are often characterized as vegetables and are a good source of B vitamins, including niacin, pantothenic acid and riboflavin, as well as minerals such as selenium, ergothioneine, copper and potassium and immunity-stimulating beta-glucans, according to the Mushroom Council's nutritional overview.
+Though members of the fungi kingdom, mushrooms are often characterized as vegetables and are a good source of B vitamins, including niacin, pantothenic acid and riboflavin, as well as minerals such as selenium, copper, potassium, phosphorus and calcium, according to the USDA.

 In addition, mushrooms are a good source of Vitamin D, dietary fiber, potassium, and antioxidants.
 They are also low in fat and sodium, as explained by PennState Extension.